Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Air Force and its opponents have combined to score more than 37.5 points in five of seven games this season.
+- Air Force has combined with its opponents to score more than 37.5 points in five of seven games this season.

 - The combined points per game average of the two teams, 63.9, is 26.4 points more than Saturday's over/under.

-- This contest's total is 7.0 points lower than the 44.5 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 44.5 points per game, 7.0 more than this contest's over/under.

-- Falcons games this season feature an average total of 47.3 points, a number 9.8 points higher than Saturday's over/under.
+- The Falcons and their opponents have scored an average of 47.3 points per game in 2021, 9.8 more than Saturday's total.

 - The 48.4 PPG average total in Black Knights games this season is 10.9 points more than this game's over/under.